South Carolina returns to top of women's basketball poll - WTMJ

 “It is less pressure but more hunger,” Staley said Saturday.
 “To beat somebody at home is a little easier than beating them on the road.
 And I just hope we’re able to check that off the list and continue what UConn used to do to us: Link those wins together and don’t look back.”

 These same two teams met five years ago to the day in another 1-2 contest.
-The positions were reversed and the Huskies stayed the No. 1 team with a 12-point win.
+The positions were reversed and the Huskies stayed No. 1 with a 12-point win.

 No 5.
 Stanford, Texas A&M and Baylor each moved up a spot, while UCLA, Maryland and Arizona rounded out the top 10.
 Arizona visits No. 11 Oregon on Monday night.